alissin/little-big-tips/airplane-movement/README.md

 ```

 Step 3 - finally, let's setup the rotation:<br/>
-_Note_: we will use the localRotation because `Player` is a child of the Main Camera.
+_Note_: We will use the localRotation because `Player` is a child of the Main Camera.

 ```csharp
 void SetupRotation() {